ruuda/blog/posts/2014-08-01-path-tracer.md

 - The method call syntax on numbers still feels unnatural.
 I guess it takes time to get used to it.
 Maybe it will be even better than the regular way.
 - The `Intersect` method on `Surface` previously returned a boolean, and it had an out parameter.
   Now it is `intersect(&self, ray: &Ray) -> Option<Intersection>`.
 Much better!
+- I should compare the occurrences of `mut` in Rust and `const` in C++.
+I think it makes sense to have immutability by default.